 There’s no thermostatic control but the box claims the temperature of the soil is raised by up to 8°C. There are six mini nursery pots with lids, drainage and air vents and first impression was that it was a sturdy piece of kit.
 On the 19th February the first seeds were sown and we waited.
 It didn’t take long before the tomato and chilli pepper seedlings were up and again,very quickly their true leaves appeared indicating they were ready to be moved on into pots of their own.

 The only fault I’ve found with it is the temptation to sow too much.
 However, you quickly discover that if you can stop yourself overfilling it, you can almost have the seeds transplanted and the containers refilled before seeds without hot bottoms have begun to germinate.

 There’s a lot of condensation in the pots so it’s a good idea to open the ventilation as soon as the seedling appears, removing the lid altogether once they’re fully up.
 Also a daily wipe around the clear plastic lid doesn’t go amiss as this will help to prevent fungal disease.

-So would I recommend it?
+Would I recommend it?
 Most definitely for a hobby gardener.
 Most families would only need to sow one or two courgettes plants, a few tomato plants, and a couple of cucumbers.
-They wouldn’t NEED a larger propagator.
-Do I still NEED a heated propagator bench?
+They wouldn’t need a larger propagator.
+Do I still need heated propagator bench?
 Why of course.